MustardOS/mustardos.github.io/release/progress/golden.md

 * Fixed volume and brightness bar for the default MustardOS theme,
 * Modified module loader to probe TrimUI GPU initialiser
 * Modified network loader to only remove module for H700 devices
+* Modified network module loading only if board is network capable
 * Modified swap script to use modprobe force
 * Modified system information to separate version and build ID
 * Modified ZRAM option to hide for TrimUI devices
 * Moved extra module loading for specific devices
 * Optimised a few extra common paths to variables
+* Removed `2048.sh` core override
 * Separated rumble init to separate device script
+* Updated brightness scale for TrimUI devices to 0-255
 * Updated default theme colours, previews, and larger font for HDMI resolutions
 * Updated grid current item label to use full name
+* Updated installer module to be uniform with main menu launcher
+* Updated RGB modes for TrimUI devices
+* Updated RGB script for TrimUI devices
 * Updated temp path for grid toggle scripts